noxsicarius/Epoch-Admin-Tools/README.md

         if(vehicle _x != _x && !(vehicle _x in PVDZE_serverObjectMonitor) && (isPlayer _x)  && !((typeOf vehicle _x) in DZE_safeVehicle) && (vehicle _x getVariable ["MalSar",0] !=1)) then {
     ~~~~

 	> Note: This step may not work well if you use other mods that modify this operator.
-The important code to fit into this operator is `(vehicle _x getVariable ["MalSar",0] !=1)` which can be added easily with a rudimentary knowledge of programming.
+The important code to fit into this operator is `&& (vehicle _x getVariable ["MalSar",0] !=1)` which can be added easily with a rudimentary knowledge of programming.

 1. Now open your ***compile/server_updateObject.sqf*** and place this: